Second Battle of Lexington: Price enters Missouri and Union response

 When it entered the state, Price's force was composed of about 13,000 cavalrymen.
-However, several thousand of these men were poorly armed, and all fourteen of the army's cannons were small-caliber, which limited their effectiveness against fortifications.
+However, several thousand of these soldiers were poorly armed, and all fourteen of the army's cannons were small-caliber, which limited their effectiveness against fortifications.
 This Confederate army was divided into three divisions, which were commanded by Major Generals James F. Fagan and John S. Marmaduke and Brigadier General Joseph O. Shelby.
 Fagan's division was subdivided into four brigades, Marmaduke's two, and Shelby's three.
 Shelby and Marmaduke's divisions were mostly Missouri troops, while most of Fagan's soldiers were from Arkansas.
-Fagan's division had a battery and a section of artillery, (Note: A section of artillery consisted of two guns.)
+Fagan's division had a battery and a section of artillery, (Note: A section of artillery consisted of two guns.
+Batteries during the American Civil War usually had either four or six cannons.
+Batteries sometimes contained more than six guns, but units of this size proved unwieldy.
+Other sizes of batteries were not unknown.
+The largest battery in Price's army had four cannons.)
 Marmaduke's division had two batteries, and Shelby's division had a single battery.
 Price's best combat unit, Shelby's Iron Brigade, was part of its former commander's division.
-Most of Price's units were understrength, some of the men were unarmed, and others cavalry lacked mounts.
-Countering Price was the Union Department of the Missouri, under the command of Major General William S. Rosecrans, who had fewer than 10,000 men on hand, many of whom were militiamen.
+Most of Price's units were understrength, some of the soldiers were unarmed, and others in the cavalry lacked mounts.
+Countering Price was the Union Department of the Missouri, under the command of Major General William S. Rosecrans, who had fewer than 10,000 soldiers on hand, many of whom were militiamen.
 Rosecrans had been relegated to the department earlier after being defeated at the Battle of Chickamauga; many of the top Union military leaders had little confidence in him.